dj-stripe/dj-stripe/docs/reference/settings.md

 usable in the Stripe `Idempotency-Key` HTTP header.
 For more information, see the [stripe documentation](https://stripe.com/docs/upgrades).

+## DJSTRIPE_PRORATION_BEHAVIOR (=None)

+For more information, see the [stripe documentation](https://stripe.com/docs/billing/subscriptions/billing-cycle#prorations)

 ## DJSTRIPE_PRORATION_POLICY (=False)

+!!! warning

+    This setting is deprecated.
+Use DJSTRIPE_PRORATION_BEHAVIOR instead.

 By default, plans are not prorated in dj-stripe.
 Concretely, this is how this
 translates: